bl1231/bilbomd/README.md

 # bilbomd

 This repository is a sort fo "wrapper" project.
-The main purpose for now is to hold the main `docker-compose.yml` file.
-It can also serve as a place to document how to deploy BilboMD.
+The main purpose is to hold the main `docker-compose.yml` file.
+It will also serve as a place to document how to deploy BilboMD.

 ## Description